cartesi/experiments/src/pages/bugbuster.md

 whitehats.
 As a result, developers are able to unfairly underpay whitehats, or even refuse to pay them.

-To solve this issue, we have developed BugLess—a trustless bug bounty platform powered by Cartesi Rollups.
-Running inside a deterministic RISC-V machine that boots Linux, BugLess accepts applications written in any major programming language.
+To solve this issue, we have developed BugBuster—a trustless bug bounty platform powered by Cartesi Rollups.
+Running inside a deterministic RISC-V machine that boots Linux, BugBuster accepts applications written in any major programming language.
 Through a friendly web interface, anyone can submit applications, and sponsor them with Ether to incentivize hackers!
 All major wallets are supported.
 Meanwhile, hackers can test their exploits right on the browser, without even